jldec/tanmay-bhat.github.io/_posts/2021-10-11-how-to-migrate-all-your-worker-nodes-from-multiple-az-to-single-az-in-aws-eks.md

 <p>When you create a EKS cluster, it'll have 3 subnets each correcting to a single AZ i.e 3 AZ in a region.
 Now for staging / testing clusters the Inter Availability Zone data transfer fees we were getting was a hefty one, which was unnecessary as HA is not needed for the testing environment.</p>

-<p>I couldn't find this anywhere else, so with an outage at staging cluster :D ( shhhhh!)
-I found out that the solution is to create a new node group with AZ mentioned while creating works and any node you spawn in that node group using ASG (Auto Scaling Group) will be in that single AZ only keeping your inter AZ data transfer cost to 0. </p>
+<p>I couldn't find this anywhere else, so with an outage at staging cluster :D ( shhhhh!) </p>
+<p>I found out that the solution is to create a new node group with AZ hard-coded while creating it and any node you spawn in that node group using ASG (Auto Scaling Group) will be in that single AZ only keeping your inter AZ data transfer cost to 0. </p>

 <p><!-- wp:code --></p>
 <pre class="wp-block-code"><code><code>eksctl create nodegroup --cluster=staging_cluster  \